 How Much Should Go into a Cash Reserve?

-The amount that a company puts in a cash reserve depends entirely on its needs.
-Financial experts generally say that a solid cash reserve is one that can take care of anywhere from three to six months of the company’s expenses.
+The amount that a company puts into a cash reserve account depends entirely on its needs.
+Financial experts generally say that a solid reserve is one that can take care of anywhere from three to six months of the company’s ordinary expenses.

-Subtracting the expenses from the total revenue results in something called a cash burn rate, which is the total amount of money that went toward business expenses.
-The figure can then be multiplied by the number of months the company wants the cash reserve to cover.
+Subtracting expenses from total revenue reveals the total amount of money that went toward business expenses.
+That figure can then be divided by the number of months in the accounting period to determine the monthly cash burn rate.

 For startups that don’t have financial statements yet, the cash reserve amount can be established by using the company’s projected cash flow and business budget.
-Subtracting the projected sales from the projected expenses gives the company a number that they can then multiply by the number of months the cash reserve should cover.
+Subtracting the projected monthly expenses from projected monthly revenue gives the company a number that they can then multiply by the number of months the cash reserve should cover.

 The Fidelity Cash Reserves are popular when it comes to investing in assets that are very liquid.
 It is a specific investment from Fidelity’s mutual fund family.
 The investment instrument is perfect for individuals, families, and businesses because it can give the order to liquidate and get the funds the same day.

 Cash reserves are vital to companies.
 The reserve holds money that a business can use when unexpected costs come up or when revenues are down.
 Calculating company revenue and subtracting expenses gives companies the amount per month they need to cover themselves.
 Cash reserves should ideally be at least sufficient to cover six months’ worth of company expenses.